FarrisKamel/Portfolio/README.md

 # Portfolio
-This is the beginning off my creating my portfolio using the MERN stack.
+This is the first iteration of my portfolio.
+It was developed using the MERN stack.